Queen's College, St James: History

 Queen's College was established as a result of the recommendation of an Education Commission whose report suggested that Barbados required a first grade school for girls similar to that in the top educational institutions in Great Britain.
 The school commenced operations at Constitution Road in Bridgetown on 29 January 1883 with thirty-three female students.
 Their ages ranged from three to nineteen.
-The school was managed by a Board of Governors and the first headmistress was an Englishwoman, Helen Veich-Brown.
+The school was managed by a Board of Governors.
+The first headmistress was an Englishwoman, Helen Veich-Brown.

-The school roll steadily increased and in 1946, the place of Queen's College as an institution of academic excellence was firmly established when Elsie Pilgrim became the first female in Barbados to be awarded the prestigious Barbados Government Scholarship.
+The school roll steadily increased, and in 1946 Elsie Pilgrim became the first female in Barbados to be awarded the Barbados Government Scholarship.

 In 1970, Elsie Payne (née Pilgrim) became its first Barbadian headmistress, and during her tenure of office, co-education was introduced, when thirty-eight first form boys entered the school in 1980.
 After Dame Elsie Payne's retirement, Colleen Winter-Brathwaite was appointed headmistress of the school in 1985.
 She was followed by Coreen Kennedy in 1997.
-The school's first headmaster, Dr. David Browne, was appointed in July 2008.
+The school's first headmaster, Dr. David Browne was appointed in July 2008.

 Queen's College existed as an all-girls school until 1981 when it became a co-educational secondary school.
 It relocated from Constitution Road to its present site in Husbands, St. James, in 1990.